polysyllabic/chaos/README.md

 - Injection - Generate arbitrary messages without any controller events
 - Direct Control - Send commands directly to the output

-### Supporting New Games
+## Supporting New Games
 Individual games are supported through configuration files.
 If you want to use TCC with a new game, you merely need to create an appropriate configuration file.
 A complete description of the syntax for these configuration files, as well as notes on utilities to help in the process of supporting a new game, can be found [here](docs/chaosConfigFiles.md).

-When creating new games, or new mods for existing games, there are several utility programs that may be useful.
+When creating new configuration files or new modifiers for existing games, there are several utility programs that may be useful.
 They will be found in the `chaos/utils` directory.
-To see all the options available with these utilities, run them with -h or --help as the parameter.

-Each of these utilities is run from a shell script.
-For C++ utilities, those scripts ensure the build tree is configured and run an incremental rebuild each time before execution.

-To build C++ utilities manually from the repository root, follow these steps:

-  `cmake -S chaos -B chaos/build`
-  `cmake --build chaos/build --target chaos_parse_game_config validate_mod gamepad_test -j4`

-The examples below assume you're running them from the repository root.

-- `./scripts/make_modlist.sh` Generates a text list of all the mods available for chat to vote on for this game.
+- `make_modlist.sh` Generates a text list of all the mods available for chat to vote on for a game.
 If you put this somewhere accessible on the web, the chatbot can provide a link to users in response to the !chaoscmd command.

-_Basic usage:_
-`./scripts/make_modlist.sh <game-config.toml> <output.txt>`

-_Example:_
-`./scripts/make_modlist.sh chaos/examples/tlou2.toml chaos/examples/modlists/tlou2_mods.txt`

-_The option -g also lists mods by their group:_
-`./scripts/make_modlist.sh -g chaos/examples/tlou2.toml chaos/examples/modlists/tlou2_mod_groups.txt`

-- `parse_game_config` Attempts to load a game configuration file and reports any errors it encountered.
+- `parse_game_config.sh` Attempts to load a game configuration file and reports any errors it encounters.
 Running this provides a syntax check on the configuration file before you try to use it for real.

-_Basic usage:_
-`./chaos/utils/parse_game_config.sh <game-config.toml>`

-_Example:_
-`./chaos/utils/parse_game_config.sh chaos/examples/tlou2.toml`

-- `validate_mod` Runs a single modifier as the Chaos engine would, but without communication with the chatbot, and by default issuing debugging messages that will tell you how the mod is being processed.
+- `validate_mod.sh` Runs a single modifier as the Chaos engine would, but without communication with the chatbot, and by default issuing debugging messages that will tell you how the mod is being processed.
 Running the game itself while testing the mod is optional.

-_Basic usage:_
-`./chaos/utils/validate_mod.sh -g <game-config.toml> -m "<modifier name>"`

-_Example:_
-`./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot"`

-_Write logs to a file with -o:_
-`./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot" -o /tmp/validate_mod.log`

-- `gamepad_test` Monitors the same USB passthrough traffic path used by the engine.
-At default verbosity (6), this includes handshake/control-transfer details.
-By default it runs in _translate mode_, where incoming data is translated into controller events and prints `<signal name>=<value>` for changed signals.
-In translate mode, accelerometer signals (`ACCX`, `ACCY`, `ACCZ`) are suppressed unless `--accel` is set, and small joystick drift on `LX`, `LY`, `RX`, `RY` is filtered with `--fuzz=<int>` (default `10`).

-_Basic usage (translate mode, default):_
-`./chaos/utils/gamepad_test.sh`

-_Write logs to a file with -o:_
-`./chaos/utils/gamepad_test.sh -o /tmp/gamepad_test.log`

-_Use raw packet mode (existing behavior):_
-`./chaos/utils/gamepad_test.sh --raw`

-_In raw mode, print repeated incoming packets too:_
-`./chaos/utils/gamepad_test.sh --raw --print-repeats`

-_In translate mode, include accelerometer and reduce joystick deadzone:_
-`./chaos/utils/gamepad_test.sh --accel --fuzz=4`

-_Show only handshake/control and transport logs (suppress ordinary data output):_
-`./chaos/utils/gamepad_test.sh --no-data`

-Note that while you can run `make_modlist` from any computer with Python, `parse_game_config` is a Linux commandline utility, and both `validate_mod` and `gamepad_test` must be run from the Pi itself, since they interact with the controller using hardware that exists on the Pi but not on ordinary PCs.
+- `gamepad_test.sh` Monitors the same USB passthrough traffic path used by the engine.
+This will give you a list of all the events that the engine would see passed between the controller and the console.

+Documentation explaining their use will be found in the [README](chaos/util/README.md) file in the same directory.

 ## Questions That People Might Frequently Ask (if anyone asked questions)